 This – and the following questions – lie at the heart of our approach to your wealth management.

 Everything we do is informed by your life plan for retirement.
-Which is why we always focus on these questions with you and recommend that you take your time answering them.
+This is why we always focus on these questions with you and recommend that you take your time answering them.

 For now, though, we simply suggest sense-checking your answers with your partner, family or close friends.
-And it’s quite possible that your answer will change – or become more clearly defined – each time you circle around the questions.
+And your answer may change – or become more clearly defined – each time you circle the questions.

-What concerns do you have now that need to addressed?
+What concerns do you have now that you address?
 What opportunities need to be captured?
 And what strengths need to be maximised?